 A visit from Maidstone Recycling Centre

-This week our Eco-Council met with a member of the Environmental Team at Maidstone Borough Council.
+Our Eco-Council met with a member of the Environmental Team at Maidstone Borough Council.
 We learnt all about recycling in our borough and got to ask lots of questions.
 Following this, we aim to recycle as much as possible on our next litter pick around Grove Green.

 At St John's we want to revamp the way we recycle.
 It came to our attention that we are not all sure what should go in our green recycling bins.
 Our Eco-Councillors decided to hold a competition across KS2.
 Children were asked to design a poster detailing what we can recycle.
 Well done to Benji from 5B for creating the winning poster!
 His poster is now displayed on all recycling bins across the school.